Year-end tax planning

 Tax Trends: 2025 Year-end tax planning series

-Join us for our complimentary, five-part webinar series featuring specialists from our tax practice who will provide an in-depth look at the current state of tax policy and discuss legislative and regulatory developments in the marketplace.
-These CPE-eligible sessions will help attendees stay up to date on the latest issues they should be aware of for the 2025 tax year, as well as provide insights into clients’ most frequently asked questions.
+Our complimentary, five-part webinar series features specialists from our tax practice who provide an in-depth look at the current state of tax policy and discuss legislative and regulatory developments in the marketplace.
+These sessions will help viewers stay up to date on the latest issues they should be aware of for the 2025 tax year, as well as provide insights into clients’ most frequently asked questions.

-Baker Tilly specialists will address noteworthy topics including the massive impact of the One Big Beautiful Bill Act (OBBBA) on all aspects of tax policy for businesses and individuals, state and local tax legislation, and credit and incentives opportunities.
+Baker Tilly specialists address noteworthy topics including the massive impact of the One Big Beautiful Bill Act (OBBBA) on all aspects of tax policy for businesses and individuals, state and local tax legislation and credit and incentives opportunities.